ArnoVdH/photoblog/content/blog/2021/books_nonfiction.md

 ### Return of the Lazy Dungeon Master - Michael Shea

-Some tips for mastering roleplaLazyying sessions.
+Some tips for mastering roleplaying sessions.
 A lot of tips are obvious or I have used naturally, but still worthwhile to have it written out, and inspiring to try my hand at it again.

 ### For a Left Populism - Chantal Mouffe

 The second Gramscian analysis I read this year, also on the current hegemonic gap after the loss of legitimacy of the neoliberal consensus (the dying of the old) and how we could build a progressive alternative (the birthing of the new).
-Interesting too as a short introduction to the ideas of Mouffe, although I don't have the impression there is a lot more to it than I'v found here.
+Interesting too as a short introduction to the ideas of Mouffe, although I don't have the impression there is a lot more to it than I've found here.

 ### How to Blow Up a Pipeline - Andreas Malm